kwabenadarkwa/micro-lafentika/documentation.md

 Store:
 The store instruction is an instruction that retrieves data from the register file and stores it in the memory.

+### DATA PATH
+Datapath is the path that the input data follows in a processor to appear as an output.